adeeshreddi/ShadowFox/README.md

 🚀 How to Run It

 Just open the notebook in Google Colab or Jupyter Notebook and run it from top to bottom.

+# ShadowFox — Car Selling Price Prediction and Analysis

+I built this project to estimate used car selling prices using a regression model.
+The dataset includes features like fuel type, years of service, showroom price, number of previous owners, kilometers driven, seller type, and transmission.
+All these help understand how a car’s value changes across different situations.

+## 🔍 What I Did

+I followed a full ML pipeline so the model learns properly and can give dependable predictions.

+### Data Preprocessing
+• Loaded and cleaned the dataset
+• Handled missing values
+• Scaled numerical features
+• Encoded categorical features
+• Used a clean preprocessing setup so everything stays consistent

+### Exploratory Analysis
+• Looked at distributions and patterns
+• Checked correlations
+• Saved key visualizations for understanding price trends

+### Model Training
+I used a train–test split and trained the model inside a single pipeline so preprocessing and training happen together.
+This keeps the workflow simple and avoids leakage.

+### Model Evaluation
+For the trained model, I calculated:
+• R² Score
+• RMSE
+• MAE

+I also plotted Actual vs Predicted values to understand how well the model is performing.

+### Final Selection
+After comparing performance metrics, I chose the best model based on the highest R² and lowest RMSE.
+I also built a simple prediction function you can use to test your own inputs.

+## 📁 Files Included
+• ShadowFox_2.ipynb — full notebook with all steps
+• Any saved visualizations generated during the workflow

+## 🚀 How to Run It
+Open the notebook in Google Colab or Jupyter Notebook and run it from top to bottom.
+The final cell includes the prediction function that lets you try custom values.